hzeller/beagleg/README.md

       --axis-mapping            : Axis letter mapped to which motor connector (=string pos) Use letter or '_' for empty slot.
                                   Use lowercase to reverse.
 (Default: 'XYZEABC')
+      --channel-layout          : Driver channel (0..7) mapped to which motor connector (=string pos) This depends on the harware mapping of the cape (Default for BUMPS: '23140').
       --port <port>         (-p): Listen on this TCP port.
       --bind-addr <bind-ip> (-b): Bind to this IP (Default: 0.0.0.0).
       -f <factor>               : Print speed factor (Default 1.0).